Paul-James-Rouse/ML-Example-Pipeline/README.md

     3 - BayesianOptimization

-Finally, it will create a simple ensemble model using a simple majority voting system on the top 10 models as determined by the models Jaccord and F1 scores.
+Finally, it will create a simple ensemble model using a simple majority voting system on the top 10 models as determined by the model's Jaccord and F1 scores.

 Note that this primarily an example and as such each model has been designed to be computationally inexpensive rather than optimal, which hits the effectiveness of the deep learning models quite hard.